CP NEL MUSEUM

 ORIGIN

 It was designed by Charles Bullock and erected in 1906.
 The School Hall, designed in the New Republican style, was erected in 1912.
 The building as a whole dates back to the second “ostrich feather boom” (1900 – 1914) and was declared a National Monument in 1981.
-The museum is essentially cultural-historical in nature and endeavours to collect, preserve, research and exhibit the unique heritage of Oudtshoorn and the Klein Karoo.
-A unique feature of the museum is the reconstruction of the St John Street Synagogue (1896).
+The m

 A large jewish community, primarily from Lithuania, immigrated to Oudtshoorn (1881 – 1890) and played a large role in the world wide marketing of ostrich feathers.